Suped

 Yahoo BIMI workflow moving through DMARC audit, enforcement, SVG hosting, BIMI publishing, and inbox testing.

-For a first rollout, I publish BIMI on the organizational domain unless there is a clear reason to scope it to a subdomain.
-Yahoo says it honors BIMI records on subdomains, but prefers BIMI and DMARC at the organizational domain level.
-If several mail streams need different logos, selectors are available in BIMI, but provider support and operational complexity deserve a separate review.
+For a first rollout, publish BIMI on the organizational domain unless a subdomain needs a separate logo.
+Yahoo honors BIMI records on subdomains but prefers BIMI and DMARC at the organizational-domain level.
+Named selectors can support different logos, but each selector adds asset, certificate, DNS, and testing work.

 The full implementation path is broader than a logo swap.
-If you are starting at zero, follow the Gmail and Yahoo setup process so DMARC, the SVG file, certificate decisions, and provider testing happen in the right order.
+If you are starting at zero, follow the Gmail and Yahoo setup process so DMARC, SVG preparation, certificate decisions, and provider testing happen in the right order.

 Views from the trenches